 Because a cash-out refinance replaces your primary mortgage, you have all the options typically available to any mortgage borrower.
 This means you have the option to change your term (e.g., 15 years to 30 years, etc.) and go from a fixed rate to an adjustable-rate mortgage, or ARM.

 Home equity loans and cash-out refinances have either fixed or adjustable rates.
 Adjustable-rate mortgages have a fixed-rate initial period for the first several years of the loan.
 After this period, the interest rates generally adjust once or twice a year based on market movement with the caveat that they can’t go above caps defined in the mortgage.

 In contrast, HELOCs have variable interest rates that adjust daily based on the movement of the prime rate or another index like a treasury.

-There are three primary ways to utilize the existing equity in your home.
 A cash-out refinance involves refinancing your primary mortgage and taking out an entirely new loan.
 In order to do this, you generally need at least 20% equity to be left in your home.